 The regulations that determine whether and which mobile applications need to be accessible stem from a few different official acts and legal documents, the first of which is the ADA or Americans with Disabilities Act.

-What does ADA state?
+What does the ADA state?

 The ADA states that places of public accommodation need to be accessible to everyone – websites and mobile apps are now considered to be places of public accommodation.